i4mth3d4ng3r/tmdb-collections/README.md

 2. Get your Fanart.tv API key from https://fanart.tv/get-an-api-key/
 3. Add your Fanart.tv API key to `.env`

-Note: TMDB API key is automatically handled by the freekeys package.

 ### Running Locally

 ```bash